Skip to main content

 Not documented

-Based on reviewed public materials as of March 2026.
+Based on reviewed public materials.
+Recheck current vendor materials before buying.
 "Not documented" means the capability was not confirmed in public materials — it is not proof of absence.

 Why Oregon farms choose Farm TimeCard